Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Performance

-We decided to make a short exploration of the simulation parameters (accuracy, rung number, and minimum and maximum time steps) and we present the results on figure \ref{fig:pres_wct}, which shows a pragmatic diagnostic of the integrator performance: energy conservation vs wall-clock time.
-The upper and middle panels correspond to the fiducial isolated cuspy halo, and the same halo with a rigid satellite, the lowest panel corresponds to the cuspy halo including four live cuspy satellites, a common situation in cosmological simulations that requires a large dynamical range.
-In many cases HamSp outperforms AKDK.
+We decided to make a short exploration of the simulation parameters (accuracy, rung number, and minimum time-step) with our direct summation code.
+We present the results in figure \ref{fig:pres_wct}, which shows a pragmatic diagnostic of the integrator performance: energy conservation vs. wall-clock time.
+The upper and middle panels correspond to the fiducial isolated halo.
+In the upper panel we fixed the number of time-step rungs and we varied the minimum time-step; whereas in the middle panel, we fixed the minimum time-step (same for both integrators) and we varied the number of time-step rungs.
+The lower panel corresponds to the cuspy halo including four live cuspy satellites, a common situation in cosmological simulations that requires a large dynamical range.
+In many cases HHS outperforms AKDK.
 We may wonder what is the reason given the extra computations related with the splitting process.
-One possible suspect is the individual time step distribution.
-In order to investigate that we built the histogram of particles for initial conditions and at later times (see figure \ref{fig:histo_dtis}).
-For HamSp (solid circle) the particle distribution in rungs almost does not change.
-It is clear that only a moderate fraction of particles are in the deepest rung.
-For AKDK the distribution is almost the opposite, there is a peak of particles in the two deepest rungs, which translates into a lot more of time steps than HamSp.
-Tuning parameters for both integrators may improve the situation.
-The difference in performance is partly due to the time step selection function, in agreement with what was alredy discussed by \citet{2007MNRAS.376..273Z, 2020MNRAS.495.4306G}.
-Other helpful characteristic is the stability of energy as we can see in figures \ref{fig:DF_ener} and \ref{fig:rev_ener}, this is related with the approximated reversibility that we observed in HamSp.
-Although tweaking parameters we may obtain differences in performance and accuracy, we noticed that for a defined energy conservation threshold in many cases HamSp outperforms AKDK.
-Recently, some studies have published successful results using HamSp but keeping the standard acceleration based time step selection function to equation \ref{eq:standard} \citep{2019arXiv191109720W}, based in our study results we may speculate that Bridge strategies like the one discussed by \cite{ 2020CNSNS..8505240P} may indicate that reaching even better performance is possible.
+One possible suspect is the individual time-step distribution.
+To investigate that, we built the histogram of time steps for particles in the initial conditions and at later times (see figure \ref{fig:histo_dtis}).
+For HHS (solid circles) it is clear that only a moderate fraction of particles are found in the deepest time-step rung.
+For AKDK the distribution is almost the opposite, there is a peak of particles in the three deepest rungs, which translates into many more time-steps than HHS.
+The difference in performance is partly due to the time-step selection function, in agreement with \citet{2007MNRAS.376..273Z, 2020MNRAS.495.4306G}.
+Although tweaking parameters we may obtain differences in performance and accuracy, we noticed that for a defined energy conservation threshold in many cases HHS outperforms AKDK, because the energy growth is smaller for HHS than for the standard AKDK implementation, allowing HHS to use larger steps.
+Nevertheless it is important to mention that if all the particles are similarly distributed in the time-step rungs for both integrators the computational overhead of HHS starts to play a more important role, this may happen for very low resolution runs where the dynamical range is artificially shortened.
+This is in agreement with the middle panel of figure , showing that only when using more than three step runs HHS is faster than AKDK.
+The time-step histogram presented in figure \ref{fig:histo_dtis} is a handy tool to asses the situation.